gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Establishment of a Protected Association {#establishment-procedure}

+An SCTP endpoint wanting to use the DTLS chunk can operate in one of two modes:

+Strict DTLS mode:
+: The SCTP endpoint wants to use the DTLS chunk and is not willing to operate without DTLS chunk protection.

+Loose DTLS mode:
+: The SCTP endpoint want to use the DTLS chunk but is willing to operate without DTLS chunk protection.

+A received DTLS Key Management Parameter is compatible, if the following two conditions are satisfied:

+1. At least one of the DTLS Key Management Identifiers listed in the parameter matches a locally supported one.

+2. At least one of the roles (client or server) indicated in the parameter complements a local role.

 To initiate an SCTP association, an SCTP endpoint wanting to use the DTLS chunk MUST send an SCTP packet with an INIT chunk containing the DTLS Key Management Parameter (see {{protectedassoc-parameter}}).
 This parameter lists the supported DTLS Key Management Identifiers (see {{key-management-parameter}}) in descending order of preference.

-If an SCTP endpoint wanting to use the DTLS chunk receives an SCTP packet containing an INIT chunk with a DTLS Key Management Parameter, it MUST reply with a packet containing an INIT ACK containing its own DTLS Key Management Parameters.
+If an SCTP endpoint operating in strict DTLS mode receives an SCTP packet containing an INIT chunk with a compatible DTLS Key Management Parameter, it MUST reply with a packet containing an INIT ACK containing its own DTLS Key Management Parameters.

-If the INIT or INIT ACK chunk does not contain any DTLS Key Management Parameter and the endpoint's policy requires the use of the DTLS chunk, the endpoint MUST send an SCTP packet with an ABORT chunk.
+If an SCTP endpoint operates in strict DTLS mode and receives an SCTP packet with an INIT or INIT ACK chunk does not contain any DTLS Key Management Parameter or only an incompatible one, the endpoint MUST send an SCTP packet with an ABORT chunk.
-It MAY include the error cause indicating that DTLS chunk support is missing (see {{enoprotected}}).
+It MAY include the appropriate error cause
+"Missing DTLS Chunk Support" (see {{enoprotected}}), "No Common DTLS Key Management Method" (see {{enocommonpsi}), or "No Common DTLS Key Management Method" (see {{incompatroles}}).
-If the endpoint's policy does not require the use of the DTLS chunk, it MAY continue with the handshake.
+If the endpoint operates in loose DTLS mode, it MAY continue with the handshake.

-To ensure that each endpoint's Key Management Method knows which role it has and both endpoints agree on which method that was chosen the below procedure MUST be executed by both endpoints after having either sent or received the INIT ACK with a DTLS Key Management method parameter.
+To ensure that each endpoint's Key Management Method knows which role it has and both endpoints agree on which method that was chosen the below procedure MUST be executed by both endpoints before entering the ESTABLISHED state.

 First the Key Management role of each endpoint is determined.
 This is done by evaluating the S and C bits in the two endpoint's